 This is a tricky question, because the answer varies from author to author and story to story.

-Not only does this build anticipation, but it also allows the reader that moment to breathe.
+Not only does this build anticipation, but it also allows the reader that moment to assess what’s happening.

 When writing scenes, you want to avoid doing the following things: